-Small grants of up to $500 per year are available from the Office of Institutional Research and Effectiveness to support expenses for gathering, analyzing, discussing, and acting on evidence of student learning in departments and programs.
+Small grants of up to $500 per year are available from the Office of Institutional Effectiveness and Assessment to support expenses for gathering, analyzing, discussing, and acting on evidence of student learning in departments and programs.

 Assessment grants for academic departments and programs are intended to support evidence-informed improvement of teaching and learning in majors and concentrations.
 Funds may be used for expenses related to the collection of assessment data, the consideration of assessment data, or both.
 Examples include: